 What I remember is suddenly “knowing” it was lunchtime and looking up at the dirt road above the farmyard that led to town.
-Sure enough, right then a cloud of dust would appear and Mom & Dad would arrive for their lunch and siesta, having locked up the Platberg bottle store at 1pm sharp.
-I could see them on the road and then sweeping down the long driveway to park near the rondawel at the back near the kitchen door.
+Sure enough, right about then a cloud of dust would appear and Mom & Dad would arrive for their lunch and siesta, having locked up the Platberg bottle store at 1pm sharp.
+I could see them coming along the road and then sweeping down the long driveway to park near the rondavel at the back near the kitchen door.
 They would eat lunch, have a short lie-down and leave in time to re-open at 2pm.
-The trip was exactly 3km door-to-door.
+I now know the trip was exactly 3km door-to-door, thanks to google maps.

 1. Ruins of our house; 2.
 Dougie Wright, Gould & Ruth Dominy’s place; 3.
 Jack Levick’s house; 4.
 The meandering Kak Spruit.
 None of those houses on the left were there back then.

-Back then they were probably buzzing home in the tiny green and black Ford Prefect or the beige Morris Isis, not yet the little powder-blue Beetle.
+Back then they would buzz home in the tiny green and black Ford Prefect or the beige Morris Isis, not yet the little powder-blue Beetle.

 Our nearest neighbour was Jack Levick and he had a pet crow that said a few words.
 We had a white Sulphur-crested Cockatoo Jacko that didn’t, and an African Grey parrot Cocky who said more.
-And a tame-ish Spotted Eagle Owl that would visit at night.
-Next neighbours were Ruth and Gould Dominy and Ruth’s son Dougie Wright.
-They were about 500m further down the road towards the mountain, across the K Spruit over a little bridge.
-Doug’s cottage was on the left next to the spruit that came down from Khyber Pass and flowed into the K Spruit; The big house with its sunny glassed-in stoep was a bit further on the right.
+A tame-ish Spotted Eagle Owl would visit at night.
+Our next neighbours were Ruth and Gould Dominy and Ruth’s son Dougie Wright on Glen Khyber.
+They were about 500m further down the road towards the mountain, across the Kak Spruit over a little bridge.
+Doug’s cottage was on the left next to the spruit that came down from Khyber Pass and flowed into the bigger spruit; The big house with its sunny glassed-in stoep was a bit further on the right.
 Ruth and a flock of small dogs would serve Gould his tea in a teacup the size of a big deep soup bowl.

-Me and Jacko outside the rondawel on the plot with Platberg in the background.
 Judas Thabethe lived on the property and looked after the garden.
 I remember him as old, small and bearded.
 He lived in a hovel of a hut across a donga and a small ploughed field to the west of our house.
 He had some sort of cart – animal-drawn? self-drawn?
-I cant recall.
+Self-drawn, I think.